FuchsiaOS/FuchsiaOS-docs-zh_CN/contribute/governance/eng_council.md

 largely operates by delegation and ratification, promulgating engineering standards, values, and objectives throughout the community and then reviewing and ratifying concrete engineering proposals from project contributors.
-Concretely, the Eng Council is charged with maintaining the platform roadmap, approving or rejecting Fuchsia RFCs using the
-[Fuchsia RFC Process][rfc-process], and resolving technical disputes that cannot be resolved within subteams.
+Concretely, the Eng Council is charged with approving or rejecting Fuchsia RFCs using the [Fuchsia RFC Process][rfc-process] and resolving technical disputes that cannot be resolved within subteams.

 ## Goals